 How Professionals Choose the Best Area Rug Cleaning Method

 A professional carpet cleaning contractor typically offers a variety of cleaning methods for wall-to-wall carpets and area rugs.
-Not only are some methods more lightweight and therefore more affordable than others, some carpet cleaning methods are not recommended for all types of rugs!
+Not only are some methods more lightweight and, therefore, more affordable than others, but some carpet cleaning methods also are not recommended for all types of rugs!
 To ensure you choose the best area rug cleaning method or know more about the options offered by your contractor, note some important details to consider when it comes to carpet cleaning.

 - Hallway and entryway rugs are also typically designed with shorter fibers or a lower nap than other carpets.
-Tall carpet fibers are very comfortable but also trap lots of dirt, dust, mud, and other debris, and might show more footprints as well.
-Area rugs that see lots of foot traffic are typically designed with shorter, tightly-woven fibers while rugs for living rooms and bedrooms are often thicker and more plush.
+Tall carpet fibers are very comfortable but also trap lots of dirt, dust, mud, and other debris and might show more footprints as well.
+Area rugs that see lots of foot traffic are typically designed with shorter, tightly-woven fibers, while rugs for living rooms and bedrooms are often thicker and plusher.

-- Different fiber materials and heights require various cleaning methods, to ensure a thorough clean without damage.
-Area rugs with high fibers or a higher nap might require steam cleaning, to “fluff up” those fibers and restore their height and crushed areas.
+- Different fiber materials and heights require various cleaning methods to ensure a thorough cleaning without damage.
+Area rugs with high fibers or a higher nap might require steam cleaning to “fluff up” those fibers and restore their height and crushed areas.

 - Lightweight, gentle bonnet cleaning is also an excellent choice for rugs with tightly-woven fibers or specialty dyes.

 Area Rug Cleaning Method Mistakes to Avoid